foxminchan/RookieShop/README.md

 ## Testing

 <p align="justify">
-In the project, we use xUnit for unit testing and Moq for mocking.
-For integration testing, we use the <code>Aspire</code> for running the test in the Docker container.
+In the project, i use xUnit for unit testing and Moq for mocking.
+For integration testing, i use the <code>Aspire</code> for running the test in the Docker container.
 I also use the <code>NetArchTest</code> library to enforce the architecture rules in the project.
 The test project is located in the <code>test</code> folder.
 I follow the <b>Test Pyramid</b> strategy to write the test.
 To run the test, you can use the following command:
 </p>

 ```bash